getnamo/Llama-Unreal/README.md

 ## Toggling between local and remote at runtime

 Both backends coexist. `SetUseRemote(bool)` flips routing live — any active stream is cancelled cleanly, the destination backend auto-loads if its config is valid (`Endpoint.BaseUrl` for remote, `ModelParams.PathToModel` for local), and the chat history is lazily synced on the next prompt insertion.
-Going remote → local replays the conversation through `RebuildContextFromHistory` so the local KV cache reflects the same context built up remotely.

 ```cpp
 Component->SetUseRemote(false);  // switch to local FLlamaNative for the next prompt
 ```

 `bUseRemote` defaults to `false` (local-first).
 The remote-side properties (`Endpoint`, etc.) are hidden in the editor until the toggle is on.

+**Smart KV sync on remote → local handoff.** When you swap back to local with messages added during the remote excursion, the plugin tracks how many messages the local KV last decoded and hashes that prefix.
+If the prefix still matches the current chat history, only the new messages are appended via `InsertTemplatedPrompt(bGenerateReply=false)` — no full replay.
+If the prefix has diverged (e.g. you reset history while remote, or rolled back a turn), it falls back to a full `RebuildContextFromHistory`.
+Toggle via `bUseIncrementalKVSyncOnToggle` (default `true`); flip to `false` for the bulletproof full-rebuild path on every sync if the smart path ever surfaces a KV bug in your environment.

+**Model file is *not* reloaded** on toggle.
+Once the local backend's model file is in VRAM it stays resident across remote excursions, and `IsModelLoaded()` correctly reports per-backend so the lazy-load on swap-back skips reload when the local is already warm.
+KV cache rebuild (above) is the only cost.
+To free local VRAM during long remote sessions, call `UnloadModel()` explicitly before `SetUseRemote(true)`.

+**Warm-loading the local backend.** If you want zero handoff cost — i.e. instant local takeover on `SetUseRemote(false)` — set `bPreloadLocalWhenRemote = true` (default `false`).
+When `LoadModel` runs in remote mode this also kicks off a silent local model load in the background.
+Trade: full model resident from startup.
+Useful when you expect to swap mid-session and can't tolerate the multi-second initial load latency.

 ## Multimodal over HTTP